coderefinery/reproducible-research/_episodes/04-containers.md

 > This exercise is based on the [same example project](https://github.com/coderefinery/word-count) as in the previous episodes

-Let's create a Dockerfile for our example project (this Dockerfile is available in the project repository)
+Let's create a Dockerfile for our example project
+- available in the project repository if you want to experiment with later

 ```vim
 #version 0.1
 FROM ubuntu:16.04